 Pictured above, the “Aussie” makes a great dog for an outdoor family.
 They love the water, playing, and learning.
 These canines do love to bark, but they also talk in other ways.
 With woo-woos and whining, they will make their desires known.

 I know from experience that owners usually learn to interpret these sounds, which only make the dogs seem to do them louder.
 When bored, these pups will become even more vocal and destructive.

 13. American Fox Hound

 Like most hound dogs, this breed also has a collection of barks, yips, bays, and howls.
 Not recommended for city life, this canine needs space to do live the doggy life – being vocal, digging, chasing, and playing.

 That does not mean that they can’t be trained to curb nuisance behaviors, but they are independent and stubborn needing an experienced, dedicated trainer.
 These most talkative dog breeds are not recommended for first time owners.

 These scent hounds can’t be stopped on the trail, but other than that, they are calm and slow moving.
 Their droopy appearance is the perfect avatar for that personality.
 They are very social and need people.

 If left along too much, they will make their loneliness known with howling.
 Their bark is loud and low, travelling long distances.
 While they adapt well to apartment living they will need bark control training to keep the neighbors happy.

 Also known as the Redtick Coonhound, this is a popular breed in the Southern United States.
 Sturdy and healthy, they are great for all kinds of weather, and they love being outside.

-Along with this love comes a love for barking.
+Along with this love comes this dog breed's love of barking.
 They are super friendly and do not bark for protection, but out of sheer happiness.
 Very sensitive, they need consistent, but delicate, training to curb any nuisance barking.
 Harsh training makes them sad and fearful.